 Dustin was born and raised in Olmsted Falls, Ohio, just outside of Cleveland.
 “We had 10 acres of land;my aunt, uncle and two cousins lived next door on the same property.
 I had a great childhood traveling the US attending dog shows with my parents and younger brother.”

 Dustin had traumatic events in his life before the military and during the transition.
 “The day I got my driver's license at 16, I wanted to take my uncle next door, who was in the final stages of ALS, for a car ride.
 My family wanted him fed before I could take him.
 This turned out to be his final meal—he aspirated and died soon after.”

-Raised by a single mother Jonathan Neves grew up in a town in Ontario Canada called Owen Sound.
+Raised by a single mother, Jonathan Neves grew up in Owen Sound, Ontario, Canada.
 His mother's career relocated them to Los Angeles on a work visa.
-Shortly after arriving in Los Angeles he enlisted in the US Army where he went on to serve eight years active duty.
-After several years in the US Amry, Jonathan deployed to Iraq.
+Shortly after arriving in Los Angeles he enlisted in the US Army, serving eight years of active duty.
+After several years in the US Army, Jonathan deployed to Iraq.

-Bruno joined the United States Marine Corps Reserve in 2001 and was assigned to Fox co.
-2nd Battalion 23rd Marines as a Machine-Gunner and deployed to Iraq in 2003 in support of Operation Iraqi Freedom.
+Bruno joined the United States Marine Corps Reserve in 2001 and was assigned to Fox Company, 2nd Battalion 23rd Marines as a machine-gunner, and deployed to Iraq in 2003 in support of Operation Iraqi Freedom.
 He also participated in Operation Peace Shield in Ukraine.
-He later served as Combat Instructor at the School of Infantry (West) from 2005-2008.
+He later served as combat instructor at the School of Infantry (West) from 2005-2008.

 Just as Mr. Incredible learned that his real powers lied inside of him, regardless of his uniform, we as former athletes had to realize that important truism to begin our reinvention into our true selves…the real Incredibles!